Mother of boy killed in accidental shooting pushes for stronger gun storage law

 The Roy’ale Law, also known as Roy’ale’s Law would enforce safe storage of firearms, a move that could encourage gun owners to take a second look at gun lock boxes or safes.

-“We don’t have anything in current statute that addresses this issue,” said Senator Oletha Faust-Goudeau, (D) Kansas.
+“We don’t have anything in current statute that addresses this issue,” said Sen. Oletha Faust-Goudeau, D-Wichita.

 Sen. Faust-Goudeau said the move to reintroduce the bill to lawmakers comes after much effort to raise awareness for gun storage in Wichita.